Stat184-Fall2024/Sec4_FP_SanjanaBandaru_NishitaBhanushali/topicBrainstorming.md

 Create a set of research questions:
 1. How does genre affect voting average?
 2. What's the relationship between revenue and voting average?
-3. How does runtime affect voting average?
+3. How does run time affect voting average?
-4. How does genre affect runtime?
+4. How does genre affect run time?
 5. How does genre affect revenue?
-6. How does runtime affect revenue?
+6. How does run time affect revenue?
 7. What is the relationship between genre, revenue, runtime, and voting average.

 Coding Work Breakdown:
 - Data Wrangling - Sanjana
 - Visualizations
-  - Quantiative - Nishita
+  - Quantitative - Nishita
-  - Qualitiative + Summary Stats Table - Jesa
+  - Qualitative + Summary Stats Table - Jesa

 Writing Work Breakdown: